Attack Path Analysis

 Returns detailed information about a specific attack path, including full hop-by-hop RouteConfirmed, IsBridgeNode, BridgeType, and per-CVE EPSS scores.

-New PathNode Fields (Build 85)
+PathNode Fields

 | Field | Type | Description |